-On April 1, 2007, we acquired the PCS business of International Rectifier Corporation for approximately \$285.6 million in cash, net of cash acquired.
+On April 1, 2007, we acquired the PCS business of International Rectifier for approximately \$285.6 million in cash, net of cash acquired.
 The acquired product lines, which complemented our existing product portfolio, consist of planar high-voltage MOSFETs, Schottky diodes, diode rectifiers, fast-recovery diodes, high-power diodes and thyristors, power modules (a combination of power diodes, thyristors, MOSFETs, and IGBTs), and automotive modules and subsystems.
-As further described above, Vishay sold the automotive modules and subsystems business unit on April 7, 2008.
-The final purchase price is pending the resolution of a net working capital adjustment dispute was deferred until International Rectifier could complete an internal investigation of its accounting practices.
-International Rectifier completed this investigation and reported its restated financial results on August 1, 2008.
-We are presently engaged in negotiations with International Rectifier to resolve the net working capital dispute.
+As further described above, we sold the automotive modules and subsystems business unit on April 7, 2008.